Bachelor of Science Degree in Applied Physics

 - Creative Perspectives elective

-- Consult the “Undergraduate Core Curriculum ” requirements of the Catalog.
+- Consult the “Undergraduate Core Curriculum ” description of the Catalog.

-- The E/RS Focus Elective, Diversity Curriculum Elective, and Writing Intensive Elective requirements may be used to satisfy another element of the core or the major.
+- The E/RS Focus Elective and Diversity Flag Elective requirements may be used to satisfy another element of the core or the major.